KentenRoth/100DaysOfCode/README.md

 Today went well.
 I powered threw some challenges.
 One took a lot longer than it should have because I spaced of on some simple things.
 I most likely could have solved it much faster if I would have jumped on google and looked up the issue, but I feel like learning is done better when I try and fail vs having the answer handed to me.
 There are plenty of times that I will google something, but this challenge should not have been that difficult so I wanted to find my own mistake and correct it.

 ---

+Day 9

+Today I moved into Asynchronous basics.
+I completed the basics with learning how to build a note taking app and this is the next step in the course.
+I still feel pretty good about how this is going because of knowing the basics of JavaScript.
+Tonight got cut a little shorter in time than I thought it would, but I feel like I found a decent stopping point and will jump back in tomorrow night.
+I have a 3 day weekend so I am excited to get to the weekend and really hit coding hard.
+I want to be completed and understand the async portion of this course by the time I call it a night on Friday.

+---